Turkey marks Anzac Day

-The annual ceremonies mark the first landings of troops from the Australia and New Zealand Army Corps, known as Anzacs, at Gallipoli at dawn on April 25, 1915.
+These annual ceremonies mark the first landings of troops from the Australian and New Zealand Army Corps (ANZACs) at Gallipoli at dawn on April 25, 1915.

 Where is Gallipoli?
 What happened there?

-Gallipoli is a narrow peninsula of land in modern-day Türkiye.
+Gallipoli is a narrow peninsula of land in modern-day Turkey.

 When Britain went to war in 1914, Australia went to war to support Britain as an ally.